Jyonn/Legommenders/README.md

 ## Updates

-### Jan.
-6, 2025
+- **2025-02-18**: Legommenders v2.0, with multiple LLMs support, simplified configuration, more CTR predictors, and recbench-based datasets is released!

-- Legommenders v2.0 beta is released!
+- **2025-01-06**: Legommenders v2.0 beta is released!

-### Dec.
-5, 2024

-- LSTUR model is now re-added to the Legommenders package, which was not compatible from Jan.
+- **2024-12-05**: LSTUR model is now re-added to the Legommenders package, which was not compatible from Jan.
 2024.
-- LLMs can be used for item encoder.

-### Jan.
-23, 2024

-- Legommenders partially supports the flatten sequential recommendation model.
-- New models are added, including: MaskNet, GDCN, etc.
+- **2024-01-23**: Legommenders partially supports the flatten sequential recommendation model.
+New models are added, including: MaskNet, GDCN, etc.

-### Oct.
-16, 2023

-- We clean the code and convert names of the item-side parameters.
+- **2023-10-16**: We clean the code and convert names of the item-side parameters.

-### Oct.
-5, 2023

-- The first recommender system package, Legommenders, with a modular-design is released!
+- **2023-10-05**: The first recommender system package, Legommenders, with a modular-design is released!
-- Legommenders involves a set of recommender system algorithms, including:
-    - Matching based methods: NAML, NRMS, LSTUR, etc.
-    - Ranking based methods: DCN, DeepFM, PNN, etc.
+- **2022-10-22**: Legommenders project is initiated.

 ## Citations